RackHD/docs/docs/rackhd/ubuntu_package_installation.rst

-All the services are upstart and have logs in /var/log/upstart.
-Start with 'start on-[something]' Verify with 'ps | aux | grep node'
+All the services are started and have logs in /var/log/rackhd.
+Verify with 'ps aux | grep node'

 #######